infinite007/AI_TeamProject/README.md

 **Project Results:**

 Included in the project repository is the file "Project Results.xlsx" which includes all the results from all the tests run during this project.

+**Statistical Analysis and Plotting Code**
+Our stats analysis and plots are documented in the jupyter notebook file:

+    ./multiagent/plots.ipynb.

+It is not necessary to run this code to use our MCTS Agent, but to reproduce the plots in our paper, the dependencies listed in requirements.txt must be installed (pip install -r requirements.txt), then each cell in the jupyter notebook should be executed.